salvir1/covid-19-geographic-analysis/README.md

 - **Visualization**
 > - Plotly, Matplotlib
 - **Techniques**
-> - Supervised learning model development, spatial mapping
+> - Supervised learning model development, spatial mapping, simple moving average

+## COVID-19 trends

+## HIV prevalence/COVID-19 incidence comparison

-## Data and EDA
+### Data and EDA

-Data on HIV and COVID infection rates were obtained from the following sources:
+For the HIV prevalence/COVID-19 incidence comparison, data on HIV and COVID infection rates were obtained from the following sources:
 - https://github.com/nytimes/covid-19-data (COVID incidence by county data)
 - https://gis.cdc.gov/grasp/nchhstpatlas/main.html (HIV incidence/prevalence)
 - EDA of the HIV incidence rates (number of new infections in a given year) revealed a lot of missing data at the county level, and low numbers for many other counties.
 A decision was made to use prevalence as the comparative marker of the disease.
 Prevalence--while not perfect--is the most accurate measure of the penetration of the disease.
 The downsides are that it doesn't necessarily indicate where the disease was contracted since people are mobile.